njhdunn/msi-container-tutorial/_episodes/01-introduction.md

 questions:
 - "What is Apptainer/Singularity and why might I want to use it?"
 - "What issues motivated the creation of Apptainer/Singularity?"
-- "What are the differences between Docker, Apptainer and Singularity?"
+- "What are the differences between Docker, Apptainer, and Singularity?"
 objectives:
 - "Understand what Apptainer/Singularity is and when you might want to use it."
 - "Learn the design goals behind Apptainer/Singularity."